Director of Alumni Relations

 - A combination of imagination and pragmatism when considering the shape of alumni relations in the future.

-To Apply: Send a concise letter (by email) explaining your qualifications and interest in the position, along with a resume and names of three references to: Alden Smith, director, at email@example.com.
-We are accepting applications until February 20 and planning to make an appointment by April 1.
+To Apply: Send a concise letter (by email) explaining your qualifications and interest in the position, along with a resume and names of three references to: Alden Smith, Director, at firstname.lastname@example.org.

 Further Background: Snapshot of the Mountain School Alumni Relations